-“I was proud to recommend Judge Gallagher to President Obama and am so pleased that she was nominated to the United States District Court of Maryland,” Senator Mikulski said.
-“When I consider nominees for the federal bench, I have four criteria: absolute integrity, judicial competence and temperament; a commitment to core constitutional principles, and a history of civic engagement in Maryland.
-She meets and exceeds these standards.
-Judge Gallagher possesses the qualities that are needed to make sure the rights of ordinary Americans are protected.
-And she has the experience that will allow her to serve with an open mind and adhere to the rule of law.”
+“I was proud to recommend Judge Gallagher to President Obama and am so pleased that she has been nominated to the United States District Court of Maryland,” Senator Mikulski said.
+“When I consider nominees for the federal bench, I have four criteria: absolute integrity, judicial competence and temperament, a commitment to core constitutional principles, and a history of civic engagement in Maryland.
+Judge Gallagher not only meets these standards, she exceeds them.
+Maryland deserves to have highly qualified judges who will uphold the law to provide equal justice for all, and we have that in Judge Gallagher.”

-“Judge Gallagher brings tremendous experience to the courtroom as a sitting U.S. Magistrate Judge in Baltimore, as well as being a former prosecutor, private law firm attorney, and judicial law clerk,” said Senator Cardin.
-“Her strong roots in the Maryland legal community and tremendous understanding and respect for the rule of law make her an exceptional nominee.
-I was pleased to recommend Judge Gallagher’s nomination to the President along with Senator Mikulski, and I am confident that she will serve the people of Maryland well once confirmed as a U.S. District Judge for the District of Maryland.”
+“Judge Gallagher’s strong roots in the Maryland legal community and tremendous understanding and respect for the rule of law make her an exceptional nominee.
+I was pleased to recommend Judge Gallagher’s nomination to the President along with Senator Mikulski, and I am confident that she will serve the people of Maryland well once confirmed as a U.S. District Judge for the District of Maryland,” said Senator Cardin.